IN THE SCHOOLS

 IN THE COMMUNITY

 A fun, hands-on cooking class for kids, teens, parents, families, and adults.
 Groups meet weekly for six weeks to learn cooking skills, best nutrition choices, and shopping and budgeting for healthy meals.
 Support for this program in part comes from Share Our Strength’s Cooking Matters Florida Partner and Kates Foundation grants.
-Classes are scheduled by local organizations, at their location.
+Classes are scheduled with groups who participate in programs at other social service or education organizations.
 If you are an administrator who would like to learn more about having Cooking Matters at your facility, please contact Megan Armstrong at email@example.com or call 941-549-8129.

 We need volunteers at a variety of locations; please contact Megan at firstname.lastname@example.org

 One of our most successful new programs as far as reaching families in need while providing fresh fruits and veggies, frozen meat and bread, with standard nonperishable food staples.
-Because our trucks go from our warehouse directly to hungry clients at locations throughout our service area, we can provide healthy eating choices to as many as 300 visitors in less than two hours.
+Because our trucks go from our warehouse directly to hungry clients at locations throughout our service area, we can provide healthy food to as many as 300 visitors in two hours.
 If you are able to volunteer at distributions or underwrite bags, please contact Chuck Bonura, email@example.com

 Sprout Mobile Farm Market